Birger Meling: Early career

 After playing youth football for Viking and Middlesbrough, Meling joined Stabæk before the 2014 season.
 He made his senior league debut in September 2014 in a 3–0 defeat against Aalesund.
 In February 2017, he signed for Rosenborg.

 Nîmes

 In July 2020, Meling joined Nîmes on a three-year contract.
 The transfer fee paid to Rosenborg was less than €1 million.
 On his Ligue 1 debut on the season's first matchday, he contributed an assist and a goal in Nîmes's 4–0 win against Brest.

+Copenhagen

+On 14 August 2023, Meling signed a contract with the Danish champions Copenhagen until the summer of 2027.